HRB Career Track CV

 Who is this for?

-This CV format is currently mandatory for Lead Applicants, Co-Lead Applicants and Mentors in the research career funding schemes and is an integral part of the overall funding application.
-Researchers applying for funding should use it to craft a convincing rationale and present their career paths in a comprehensible way.
-Reviewers will not score the different sections of the CV individually but will assess the CV in line with the assessment criteria of the funding scheme.
+Researchers applying to career funding schemes should use the Career-track CV to present their career paths in a convincing and comprehensible way.
+Reviewers are not asked to score the different sections of the Career-track CV individually but assess the overall CV in line with the assessment criteria of the funding scheme.

-Evaluation of HRB Career Track CV format
+The users experience of the HRB Career Track CV

 The Joint Funders Group

 Established in 2021, the Joint Funders Group brings the HRB together with international funders to explore a shared approach to adopting a narrative-like CV format.
-The Group is led by UKRI in UK.
+The Group is led by UKRI in the UK.

 Members of the group collaborate to develop resources to support the implementation and evaluation of such a CV format across the research sector.